REGISTER ONLINE HERE

 Answer: Not mandatory.
 We simply book venues and provide numbers beforehand so it is easy for establishments to cater for our participants.
 About 80 % of participants join in the group arrangements and we find this social activity adds to the event atmosphere.
 Generally, the food is plentiful very good and reasonably priced.

 4. Are there age categories for relay teams?

 Answer: With a focus on competition, management will attempt to group entries based on combined ages of the 2 paddlers into groups to make a competitive category.
 For example, Under 36 years, 37-90 years, over 90years etc TBA once entries complete.

 5. How accessible is the course for vehicles at tag out stages for relay teams

 Answer: The river has numerous access points for vehicles and support crews.
 Tag out points are at approximately halfway of each leg.
-There is vehicular access to these points.
-Consult Mapping and talk with event management for knowledge of these points.
+There is safe vehicular access to these points.
+Consult mapping and talk with event management for knowledge of these points.

 6. Is there transport provided from finish point return to start point for those participants who are without a driver of their vehicle?

-Answer: Provided there are enough paddlers with this need a bus will be available to return paddlers to vehicle at start point of each stage at the completion of each stage.
-Otherwise paddlers will be encouraged to car pool and event management can assist facilitating this need
+Answer: Provided there are enough paddlers with this need a bus will be arranged to return paddlers to vehicle at start point of each stage at the completion of each stage for a small fee .
+Otherwise, paddlers will be encouraged to car pool if possible.

 7. Is it possible to leave craft at finish point stage 2 (Lower Clarence Rowing Club) overnight ready for final day.